 Only 6 mins walk away from the Quaid e Azam’s tomb above, you can arrive at the TDF Ghar.
 This restored bungalow from the 1930s is a little oasis of calm located right in the middle of one of Karachi’s most chaotic traffic junctions.

-Entry charge is Rs.50 only and you can enjoy the best views of Jinnah’s final resting spot, drink some chai, display of old furniture on the ground floor and you can also witness how Karachi used to be back in the days, the furniture the antiques everything is a good demonstration of the early ’90s.
+Entry charge is Rs.50 only and you can enjoy the best views of Jinnah’s final resting spot, drink some chai, display old furniture on the ground floor and you can also witness how Karachi used to be back in the day, the furniture the antiques everything is a good demonstration of the early ’90s.

-Having said that, TDF is also a multi-purpose place where you can get food, play card games, board games, chess, Ludu or Caram board.
+Having said that, TDF is also a multi-purpose place where you can get food, play card games, board games, chess, Ludu, or Caram board.
 A good place to hang out with your friends.
-This can also be the place to do some work on your laptop as it is relatively quiet inside and read/borrow or donate books at a small inhouse library.
+This can also be the place to do some work on your laptop as it is relatively quiet inside and read/borrow or donate books at a small in-house library.

 It is open daily from 10 am to 10 pm.